rohithkksmy/frontend_interview_test/README.md

 ## Additional Instructions

+* Fork this repository
+* After you're done, provide us the link to your repository.
 * Leave comments where you were not sure how to properly proceed.
+* Implementations without a README will be automatically rejected.
 * No pull requests
 * ES6 and above